tom-scott/tom-scott/readme.md

 ### About Me
 Over 13 years experience working in the trading and retail sectors.
 I have a depth of experience with resilient, scalable and distributed systems as well as  cloud migrations that are production hardened and have served billions of requests.

-I'm currently a Principal Software Engineers at [ASOS](https://www.asos.com/)
+I'm currently a Principal Software Engineer at [ASOS](https://www.asos.com/)

 ### What I Do?